ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 # Managing Caveonix RiskForesight licenses
 {: #caveonix_license_managing}

-This information applies to VMware vCenter Server instances only.
+This information applies to VMware vCenter Server® instances only.
 It does not apply to VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
 {:note}

 You can view, edit notes, or delete the Caveonix RiskForesight™ licenses that you ordered for stand-alone use.